mahelhelou/laravel-online-store/README.md

 - `Model` contains the business logic of the application.
 For example, the Online Store application product data and its functions.
 - `View` contains the application’s user interface.
 For example, a view to register products or users.
 - `Controller` acts as an interface between model and view elements.
 For example, a product controller collects information from a “create product” view and passes it to the product model to be stored in the database.

-The `MVC` pattern provides some advantages: better code separation, multiple team members can work and collaborate simultaneously, finding an error is easier, and maintainability is improved.

-## About `Blade`

-> **TIP:** Do not use plain PHP code in your views. `Blade` allows it, but please do not do it. `Blade` contains a `@php` directive that will enable you to inject plain PHP code.
-However, only use it as your last resort.
-We have developed complex Laravel web applications without the use of that directive.

 ## Create Basic Routes